selrahal/infinispan-lab/README.md

-Infinispan Tech Talk
+Red Hat JBoss Data Grid Tech Talk
 =====================

-Lab content for Infinispan Tech Talk
+Lab content for Red Hat JBoss Data Grid Tech Talk

-Infinispan documentation is available [here](http://infinispan.org/documentation/).
-The documentation of the latest version is available [here](http://infinispan.org/docs/7.1.x/user_guide/user_guide.html).
+The Maven repository containing all dependencies you will need for these projects is located in the m2repo/ folder.

-To run the applications in Client-Server mode, you'll need to have the Infinispan standalone server installed.
-Go to the [Infinispan downloads page](http://infinispan.org/download/) and click "Server" to download the server.
+The latest version of Red Hat JBoss Data Grid is included in the server/ folder.

 ## 1. Basic configuration ##
 * Project: basic